Alonso-del-Arte/chess/doc/Variants.md

 &times; 8 extensions, and the four players initially place their pieces so that there's a whole rank to traverse before being able to enter the central 8 &times; 8 area.

+### 3D chess

+On *Star Trek* and *Star Trek: The Next Generation* we sometimes see a variant of chess played on an unusual structure with checkerboards at different levels.
+Presumably pieces that start on one level can move to other levels.

+Captain Kirk (William Shatner) and Commander Spock (Leonard Nimoy) both apparently know the game well enough that they can use it as material for countersigns.

+I don't know if anyone in real life has tried to develop rules for the game that make for satisfying game play without contradicting what we see on the show.